duynx/airport-weather/readme.rst

 *******************

 1. Import db_airport24.sql file to your database.
-2. Edit db configuration at application/config/database.php
+2. Edit db configuration at application/config/database.php and base_url at application/config/config.php
 3. Run "Composer update" in 'application' folder to get the composer package.
 4. Login